 Every shareholder will have one vote only irrespective of the number of shares he owns.
 However, dividends shall be paid based on the number of shares a shareholder owns.

+Technical Committee:

-The German Technical Committee of asanetwork will merge with EGEA Working Group 10 (Network) which will than act as Technical Committee.
-The members of the European Working Group will elect a chairman and a deputy chairman.
+The German Technical Committee of asanetwork and the EGEA Working Group 10 (Network) will cease their existence.
+A new EGEA-Net Technical Committee (TC) will be created.
+At least two thirds of the members of the EGEA-Net TC will be representatives of companies under the EGEA umbrella.
+The EGEA-Net TC will elect a chairman and a deputy chairman.

 The Working Group shall perform consultative tasks and be responsible for technical subjects only.
-Proposals and product developments will have to be authorised by the management and the shareholders of asanetwork GmbH respectively.
+The Working Group shall have complete autonomony in further defining the network standard and technical requirements.
+Proposals concerning asanetwork product developments will have to be authorised by the management and the shareholders of asanetwork GmbH.

+On daily operational business procedures, the managing director(s) decide on customization of asanetwork – software – products.
+These do not affect the content of the standard and are paid by the customers.

+Asanetwork interface:

-The interface of asanetwork will be disclosed (released) and hence can be ordered at a handling fee of 100 euros (updates of 50 euros each).
+The interface of asanetwork will be disclosed (released) and hence the protocol specifications can be ordered at a handling fee of € 100 (updates of € 50 each).

+The above said fee cannot be changed unilaterally by asanetwork.

+In case asanetwork becomes unable to maintain and distribute the interface specification, their ownership will be transferred to EGEA

+Network manager specifications:

 The specifications of the network manager will also be disclosed and hence can be acquired at a fee of € 5,000 (updates of € 500 each).

+The above said fee cannot be changed unilaterally by asanetwork.

+In case asanetwork becomes unable to maintain and distribute the network manager specification, their ownership will be transferred to EGEA

+Asanetwork customers - Subscription fee:

 The former licence fee of € 8,700 as well as the update fee of € 1,900 will be omitted from January 1, 2018.
-In the future, all members to the network will pay a royalty of € 2,5000 p.a.
-The royalty will be used to maintain and develop the network standard.
+In the future, all customers of asanetwork (currently called “participants”) will pay a subscription fee of € 2,500 p.a.
+The subscription fee will be used to maintain and develop the network software and tools.

-The royalty shall entitle the members to receive the latest update as well as a diagnostics software.
+The subscription fee shall entitle the members to receive the latest software updates as well as a diagnostics software.

+The above said fee will not apply to implementers who decide to buy only the interface specifications and not to use the asanetwork software and tools.

+Certification:

-In the future, all members of the network standard will have to apply for certification of the interface of their equipment / software by AxoNet or a similar institution.
-Certification fees will be approx. € 2.000 per product group / software; EGEA will receive € 500 of this fee.
+In the future, all implementers of the network standard can apply for certification of the interface of their equipment / software by AxoNet, a notified body or other certification authorities nominated by the EGEA members and approved by EGEA.
+Certification fees will be approx. € 1.500 per product group / software;

+EGEA will charge approx. € 500 for the release of the EGEA label.
+Exact initial and renewal costs for the EGEA label are to be defined at a later stage.

-Once certified the companies will receive a sticker ”EGEA certified“ label.
+Once certified the companies will receive the ”EGEA certified“ label.

+The list of notified bodies is available on the European Commission website: http://ec.europa.eu/growth/tools-databases/nando/index.cfm?fuseaction=search.main

+Network product information:

 A network comprises of the following three components: